Illinois Court Records

 How Long Does a Traffic Ticket Stay on Your Record in Illinois?

-In the State of Illinois, a traffic ticket issued for a moving violation stays on a driver’s record for 4 to 5 years from the conviction date.
+In the State of Illinois, a traffic ticket issued for a moving violation may stay on a driver’s record for 4 to 5 years from the conviction date.
 Traffic violations that resulted in a suspension or revocation can remain on a driver’s record for at least seven years from the license reinstatement date.
 If the breach was for a drug or alcohol-related offense, it remains permanently on the driver’s record.

 Is a Summons Worse Than a Ticket in Illinois?